SumoLogic/sumologic-documentation/docs/manage/connections-integrations/webhook-connections/opsgenie.md

 In Sumo Logic, scheduled searches send alerts to other tools via webhook connections.
 To send alerts from Sumo Logic to Opsgenie :

 1. [Create a Webhook Connection](#create-a-webhook-connection).
-1. Once you set up the webhook connection you'll have the option to use it in a [Scheduled Search](schedule-searches-webhook-connections.md)  or [Monitor](/docs/alerts/monitors).
+1. Once you set up the webhook connection, you'll have the option to use it in a [Scheduled Search](schedule-searches-webhook-connections.md)  or [Monitor](/docs/alerts/monitors).

 ## Create a Webhook Connection